YehSal/ingenious-table/README.md

 Please check the `package.json` file in the root directory and the client directory for the specific versions.

 ## Server Architecture
 For ease of development, we are using two separate servers for the backend and frontend.
-The two servers are fired up using `npm run dev` in the root directory which makes use of concurrently npm package and update both the client and the backend after any change in the code base.
+The two servers are fired up using `npm run dev` in the root directory uses the concurrently npm package and updates both the client and the backend after any change in the code base.

-In production, the frontend server is compiled a `main.js` file and our Node/Express server is configured to handle all the incoming request during production.
+In production, the frontend server is compiled as `main.js` file and our Node/Express server is configured to handle all the incoming requests.

 ## How to run locally
 1. Clone the github repo